 Address: Chuo-ku Sennichimae 2-3-33

 A small courtyard, warmed up with traditional Japanese twists, sets a soothing tone for your stay at the Kamon Hotel Namba.
-Even with Nippombashi Station a mere minute away by foot, this 2-star design hotel feels like an calm oasis in the midst of Osaka’s bustling Namba neighbourhood.
+Nippombashi Station is a mere minute away by foot.
+Still, this 2-star design hotel feels like a calm oasis amid the bustling Namba neighbourhood.

 The twin rooms at Kamon Hotel Namba are budget-friendly, clean & comfortable, if a little snug.
 The artistic flair, however, is what gives this property an edge.
 From the guest rooms to reception, the design aesthetic is cheery and unique.

-While staying here don’t miss out on the on-site restaurant, serving slurpy-worth udon noodles.
-And if that doesn’t float your boat, the street food delights of Kuromon Ichiba Market are only a block away.
+While staying here, don’t miss out on the on-site restaurant, serving slurpy-worthy udon noodles.
+And, if that doesn’t float your boat, the street food delights of Kuromon Ichiba Market are only a block away.

 HOTEL MYSTAYS Midosuji Honmachi